scp-data/scp_crawler/README.md

 The postproc system takes Titles, Hubs, Items, Tales, GOI, and Supplements and uses them to generate a comprehensive set of objects.
 It combines and cross references data and expands on the data already there.

+### Hub Pagination

+Many hub pages have paginated sections that load additional content.
+The crawler automatically handles this by:

+1. Extracting pagination URLs from hub content (e.g., `/chaos-insurgency-hub/p/2`)
+2. Fetching links from all paginated pages via HTTP
+3. Merging these links into the hub's `references` array during postprocessing

+This ensures that all links from paginated pages are included in the hub data without needing to crawl full pages.
+See [PAGINATION.md](PAGINATION.md) for detailed documentation.

+**Generated pagination data:**
+- `data/paginated_links.json` - Intermediate file containing links from all paginated hub pages
+- `data/processed/hubs/index.json` - Final hub data with merged pagination links in `references`

+### Output Structure

 Supplements are written to `data/processed/supplement/` and include additional fields like `parent_scp` and `parent_tale`.

+Hubs are written to `data/processed/hubs/` and include enriched `references` arrays with links from both the main hub page and any paginated sections.

 ## Content Licensing